Chalarangelo/30-seconds-of-code/content/snippets/js/s/number-in-range.md

 ---
+title: Check if a number is inside a given range
-title: Number in range
+shortTitle: Number in range
-type: snippet
+type: tip
 language: javascript
 tags: [math]
 cover: white-tablet
-excerpt: Checks if the given number falls within the given range.
+excerpt: Check if the given number falls within the specified numeric range.
 listed: true
-dateModified: 2020-11-01
+dateModified: 2024-08-12
 ---

-Checks if the given number falls within the given range.
+Given a number and a range, you can **check if the number falls within the specified range**.
+This can be useful when you need to validate user input or filter a list of numbers.

-- Use arithmetic comparison to check if the given number is in the specified range.
-- If the second argument, `end`, is not specified, the range is considered to be from `0` to `start`.
+As the simplest solutions are often the best, we need only use **arithmetic comparison** to check if the number is in the specified range.
+If the second argument, `end`, is not specified, the range is considered to be from `0` to `start`.
+If, however, the `start` value is greater than the `end` value, we can swap them to ensure that the range is valid.

 ```js
 const inRange = (n, start, end = null) => {